Yesterday17/ZenScript/README.md

 - `zenscript.maxNumberOfProblems`: Controls the maximum number of problems produced by the server.
 - `zenscript.maxHistoryEntries`: Controls the maximum number of history entries responsed by the server.
+- `supportMinecraftFolderMode`: Whether your active folder is 'minecraft' like, which means that the extension detects `./scripts/.zsrc`, not `./.zsrc`.
 - `zenscript.showIsProjectWarn`: Whether to show warning of isProject.
 - `zenscript.autoshowLTCompletion`: Whether to show autocompletion after typing <.
 - `zenscript.modIdItemCompletion`: Whether to show modid autocompletion with bracketHandlers.